 Here is a very general look at some of the most important steps:

-- Opportunity assessment – to begin with, the business must examine customer and market data to determine whether there are opportunities for a new product or product line.
+To begin with, the business must examine customer and market data to determine whether there are opportunities for a new product or product line.

 Further research into the market and target audience should be performed with brainstorming, crowdsourcing, and focus groups used to generate product ideas.

 Several prototypes may be created for the same product for different features or iterations.

-- Evaluation and benchmarking – the prototype is then tested on the appropriate end-users, with further tweaks made based on their feedback.
+The prototype is then tested on the appropriate end-users, with further tweaks made based on their feedback.

 Many organizations have difficulty with this step, either persisting with unviable ideas for too long or discarding potential winners.

 The innovative idea becomes a reality once it has been released to the market.

 Limitations of the innovation funnel